Maximinodotpy/articles/018 - Vertical Split Web Component/_blog/article.md

 ### Shadow DOM and Templates

 Next up we create a shadow DOM which is just HTML normally hidden that is used when a component needs many elements or a restructure of given elements.
-We make this shadow DOM with the `attachShadow()` function that returns an object that also has the sam[Selber noch nie Gemacht und dass ganze erklären]
+We make this shadow DOM with the `attachShadow()` function that returns an object that also has the same the same properties as a normal HTML Element.

-## Class

-Das mit der klasse function as any element.
 Inside there we can define styles slots and other elements.

 ```js
 const shadow = this.attachShadow({ mode: 'open' })